Sell with Confidence

 Pool chemicals

 All pools develop bacteria which can pose serious health risks hence why the regular sanitisation.
 Rain, water top-ups, leaves, dust, grass and even people all cause bacteria to grow; these factors, along with the size of your pool, will determine the level of sanitisation you need.
 The most popular chemical is chlorine.
-There are other options to keep pool water clean and in balance – such as using ozone gas, UV sterilisation, bromine or ionization.
+There are other options to keep pool water clean and in balance – such as using ozone gas, UV sterilisation, bromine or ionisation.

 There are three main ways domestic users can keep their pool chlorinated: